 3. Encourage Positive Reviews

 It is common practice for customers to go through the restaurant’s reviews before dining or ordering from there.
-Customer reviews act as a proof of the social acceptance of that restaurant, which also help in enhancing your customer base.
-Therefore, happy and satisfied customers should be acknowledged and encouraged to leave timely reviews and appreciated for their feedback.
+Customer reviews act as proof of the social acceptance of that restaurant, which also helps in enhancing your customer base.
+Therefore, happy and satisfied customers should be acknowledged and encouraged to leave favorable reviews and appreciated for their feedback.
 Engagement on your business’s online pages is critical.
-Fresh, recent reviews are vital to a strong online reputation.
+Fresh, recent reviews are vital to a strong online restaurant reputation.
+Invest time in restaurant review management, this will help you maintain a great online reputation.

 4. Check for News and Alerts